Jo Bamford: Hydrogen businesses and Wrightbus acquisition (2017–present)

-In 2021, Bamford sued an ex-business partner in the U.S. in a dispute over control of a company that the two started together.
+In 2021, Bamford sued an ex-business partner Joseph Manheim in the U.S. in a dispute over control of a company that the two started together.
 The business was designed help wealthy, foreign investors get residence in the U.S. in 2017 when Bamford “was strapped for cash following disagreements with his father” in 2017.
-The case ended with the court denying Bamford’s request to take control of the company.
-The court also noted that Bamford tried to structure the company to minimize his UK tax bill, saying, “Bamford was interested in holding his interest through an entity rather than personally, which he believed would help minimise his taxes in the United Kingdom.”
+During the case numerous accusations were exchanged by both sides, with claims Manheim misused company funds and counterclaims that Bamford misused his email addresses for illegitimate personal reasons.
+It ended with the court denying Bamford’s request to take control of the company.
+The court also noted that Bamford tried to structure the company to minimise his UK tax bill, saying, “Bamford was interested in holding his interest through an entity rather than personally, which he believed would help minimise his taxes in the United Kingdom.”
 The court case, according to The Guardian, provided the public "an extraordinary insight into a world of extreme wealth and privilege within one of Britain’s most prominent industrial families."